martyn-hash/The-link/storage_refactor_stage15.md

 ### Solution
 Remove the old delegations at lines 527-645 (the "ALL OTHER METHODS" section that delegates to oldStorage for settings methods).

+### Result ✅
+- Removed 110 lines of duplicate delegations
+- LSP errors reduced from 52 to 4 (pre-existing)
+- Settings methods now correctly delegate to new modules

 ---

-## Phase 2: Remaining Method Extraction
+## Phase 2: Remaining Method Extraction ✅ COMPLETED

 ### Method Not Yet Extracted
 The following method is still delegating to oldStorage and needs extraction: